flutter/packages/README.md

 to pass in your own style.
 If you don't want to use Markdown outside of material design, use the MarkdownRaw class.

-## Notes
+## Image support

-Please note that `Img` tags only support the following image locations.
-They specifically do not support Img tags referring to bundled assets.
+The `Img` tag only supports the following image locations.
+It specifically does not support image locations referring to bundled assets.

-* From the network: Use a Url prefixed by either `http://` or `https://`.
+* From the network: Use a URL prefixed by either `http://` or `https://`.

 * From local files on the device: Use an absolute path to the file, for example by concatenating the file name with the path returned by a known storage location,